yahyasghayron/E9rayti/README.md

 # E9rayti
-E-learning project withe django and reactJS
+E-learning project with django and reactJS